perok/dotfiles/README.md

 # Perok's dotfiles

-My personal setup for tmux, zsh, ranger, and some other stuff.
+My personal setup for vim, tmux, zsh, ranger, and some other stuff.
 Based on spf13-vim and prezto with tweaks and additions.

 Installation guide